 Adorama is another contender, smaller than B&H but still offering anything a photographer might need.
-Their online photobook service – Adoramapix – has been my favorite for several years.

 Of course, the giant of online commerce, Amazon.com, has got to be in the mix for literally any type of product purchase.
 It frequently pays to compare prices found on Amazon against any other source.

 I have a serviceable tripod in Oben.
-It is sturdy, not too heavy, and not too big when in folded state.
+It is sturdy, not too heavy, and not too big when in the folded state.
 Nor is it expensive.

 One of my best ever acquisitions in the photography field has been JOBY UltraFit Sling Strap.
 Carrying the camera on the hip, easily covered under a jacket if needed, ready to be pulled into a shooting position in one swift movement, has been a tremendous positive change in my travels with the camera.

-Lee filters system is high quality and reasonably priced.
+Lee filters system is both high quality and reasonably priced.
 I do not use filters very frequently, but I have both ND and polarizer filters by Lee.

 500px is undoubtedly the place to find the most eye-catching and mind-blowing photos anywhere on the internet.
 Whether you just want something to admire or to find inspiration, you can hardly do better than follow 500px feeds.
 You need to have a healthy attitude toward your own skills – or a strong desire to hone them and become an acclaimed photographer yourself – in order to avoid feeling inadequate.

 My current hosting provider, Siteground, is hands and shoulders above several others I have employed in the past.
-Excellent uptime and response time, comprehensive range of services, and a fantastic customer support.
+Excellent uptime and response time, a comprehensive range of services, and fantastic customer support.
 Highly recommended!